hokacci/timestamp/README.md

 There are some annoying problems with timestamp expression.😭

-This tool solves this problem ad hoc and convert them to human-readable expression.🎉
+This tool solves this problem ad hoc and converts them to human-readable expression.🎉

 ```
 Usage: timestamp [OPTION]...
-[FILE]
+[FILE]...
 Convert all UNIX timestamps in text to human-readable string ad hoc.

 With no FILE, or when FILE is -, read standard input.